 Anyone who would like to join the 200 Club would be most welcome.
 Please

 see poster in porch.

 Thank you to all who participate in the

 scheme.
 There are still some envelopes in the sacristy.
 Please

 collect your supply for the year.
 If anyone wants to join the gift aid

-scheme, please give a note of your name and telephone number to a member
+scheme, please give a note of your name and telephone number to Father

 To read more about Gift Aid, click on the button on the Sidebar, or on